‘Washoku’, or Japanese cuisine, was designated as a world intangible cultural heritage of UNESCO in December 2014.

 Japan is a country with one of the richest cuisines in the world, with endless dishes to choose from.
 One of the most famous in the Japanese archipelago is the "Okonomiyaki" of Hiroshima.

 If you want to eat noodles, Japan in general, and Tokyo in particular, are paradise.
-There are many varieties to choose from, not only when it comes to the type of noodle but also when it comes to the ingredients of the soup, options for toppings, and the way the noodles are prepared.
+There are many varieties to choose from, not only when it comes to the type of noodle but also when it comes to the ingredients.

 Ramen became one of the iconic foods from Japan, having gained a lot of popularity outside of Japan in recent years.
 This is no wonder as ramen noodles are affordable, quick, and delicious.